EDELWEISS and EURECA

 Figure 2.
 Limits on the WIMP-proton spin-independent cross-section from the EDELWEISS-II experiment in comparison with other results.

-Figure 4.
-Simulated neutron spectrum in the Modane Underground Laboratory from radioactivity in rock around the lab
+Figure 6.
+Simulated neutron spectrum in the Modane Underground Laboratory from radioactivity in rock around the lab.

-Figure 5.
+Figure 7.
 Simulated (black curve) and measured (red histogram) muon spectra in the Modane Underground Laboratory.
-Measurements are taken with the Frejus detector.
+Measurements are taken with the Frejus proton decay experiment.
 Dips correspond to the directions where the detector acceptance was close to 0.
 The detector acceptance was also taken into account in simulations.

 List of recent publications relevant to background radiation studies and EDELWEISS/EURECA work: